Resumes, CVs, Cover Letters, & Personal Statements

 Marketing yourself effectively in writing is essential to your search process - and we can help.

 A well-written and well-constructed resume, CV, cover letter, personal statement, social media profile, or other self-marketing article is the first critical step in applying for any opportunity.
 The Center for Career & Professional Development can help you develop and refine your self-marketing materials.
-After using the resources here to craft a first draft, get feedback from CCPD by submitting a resume draft in MS word via HireSU.
-We generally review new documents each business day and provide editing suggestions.
+After using the resources here to craft a first draft, get feedback from CCPD by submitting a resume draft in HireSU or via email.

 Contrary to some beliefs, a resume is not an all-inclusive list of your experiences or accomplishments.
 Rather, a good resume is a targeted marketing document that paints a picture of you as a close match for the target opportunity (job, internship, scholarship, grad school program, etc.) to which you are applying.
 Typically resumes range from one to two pages in length, with longer resumes more appropriate for individuals with more experience.
 Common resume sections include education, experience, activities, honors, and skills.